iamlrk/tuppersat23-r2d1/README.md

 > **Note**
 >
 > This repo was orginallly hosted on UCD Satellite Subsystem's private repository, I cloned it and am hosting it here to showcase it.
+This is just the main branch.
+There were dev branched that I didn't clone.

 This was launched on 25 April, 2023.
 Unfortunately our satellite was not recovered.